British Rail Class 126: Preservation

-Four vehicles (51017, 51043, 59404 from the Ayrshire build & 79443 from the Edinburgh to Glasgow sets) survive in preservation, owned by the Scottish Railway Preservation Society and based at the Bo'ness & Kinneil Railway.
+Four vehicles (51017, 51043, 59404 from the Ayrshire build & 79443 from the Edinburgh to Glasgow sets) survive in preservation, owned by the Scottish Railway Preservation Society and based at the Bo'ness and Kinneil Railway.
 The three Ayrshire vehicles have been completely overhauled inside and out with the assistance of the Heritage Lottery Fund and are currently in early DMU Green livery.
 They were most recently featured at the 2019 Winter Diesel Gala.

 A buffet car from the earlier batch (79443) is currently undergoing complete restoration.

 Three other vehicles (59098, 59099 & 79441) went to heritage lines but have now been cut up for spares.